Airbus A350: A350F

 The A350F, also referred to by Airbus as the A350-1000F, would keep the 319-tonne MTOW previously announced for the passenger A350-1000 on a shortened fuselage, but the proposed design remains 6.9 m longer than the Boeing 777F with 10% larger freight volume at 695 m3.
 With a main deck cargo door behind the wing and reinforced main deck aluminium floor beams, its 111 t payload is higher than the 103.7 t of the 777F, while its empty weight is 30 t lighter than the A350-1000, 20 t lighter than the 777F.
 The 70.8 m (232 ft) long cargo variant should have a 4,700 nmi range at 109 tonnes structural payload.

 At the November 2021 Dubai Air Show, US lessor Air Lease Corporation became the launch customer with an order for seven to be delivered around 2026, among other Airbus airliners.
 Air Lease Corporation cancelled its launch order in August 2025.
-The launch operator of the A350F was initially planned to be Singapore Airlines, which ordered 7 aircraft at the 2022 Singapore Airshow with deliveries expected to begin in 2026.
+The launch operator of the A350F was initially planned to be Singapore Airlines, which ordered seven aircraft at the 2022 Singapore Airshow with deliveries expected to begin in 2026.
 In February 2025, Airbus announced that entry-into-service would be delayed until 2027 due to supply chain issues, particularly with Spirit Aerosystems which supplies the central fuselage section.
 After Air Lease Corporation's order cancellation, CMA CGM Air Cargo claimed in August 2025 that it would be the launch operator.
+In March 2026, Atlas Air announced a firm order for 20 A350Fs, marking the first time in its history that it would operate non-Boeing aircraft.